BestTimesToVisit.com Logo

 Athens Metro

 The metro is efficient and affordable, connecting the airport to the city center and major attractions.
-Three lines cover most tourist areas.
-It's best for longer distances and avoiding traffic.
+Three lines cover most tourist areas; Line 3 is the newest and most modern.

 Cost:Single ticket around €1.40, day pass around €4.50.
-Purchase tickets from kiosks or the app.
+Purchase tickets from vending machines at stations.

-Tip:Avoid rush hour (7-9 am and 6-8 pm).
+Tip:Avoid rush hour (7-9 am and 6-8 pm) if possible.
 Validate your ticket before boarding.
-Download the Metro app for real-time updates and route planning.
-Many stations have limited accessibility; check beforehand if needed.
+Download the Metro app for real-time updates.

 Trams

 Athens' tram system runs along the coast, offering scenic views and access to Piraeus port.
-It's a good option for exploring the coastal areas and avoiding heavy traffic.
+It's a relaxing way to travel between the city center and the seaside.

-Cost:Similar pricing to the metro; single tickets and day passes are available.
+Cost:Similar pricing to the metro; single tickets and day passes available.

-Tip:Check the tram schedule as frequency varies depending on the time of day and day of the week.
-The trams can get crowded, especially during peak tourist season.
-Use the same ticketing system as the metro.
+Tip:Check the tram schedule as frequency varies depending on the time of day.
+Be aware of pickpockets, especially during peak hours.

 Buses